Nooralogical/portfolio/readme.md

 # About

-Software engineering student @ **Lahti University of Applied Sciences** (graduating 2020).
+Software engineering student @ **Lahti University of Applied Sciences** (graduating in 2020).
 Programmer with a strong design background.
 Comfortable with frontend technologies but not afraid to tackle the backend either.
 Projects include school work, professional work and personal projects.

 # Projects